|Nutrition Facts (per serving)|

 Serve this tasty treat warm topped with ice cream.

-These cookies also taste good just as they are and room temperature.
+These cookies also taste good just as they are at room temperature.

 *Refrigerate the rest of the relish for another use or eating just as it is.
 Yum!